Centre: Centre for Education Innovation and Action Research

 II.
 Middle school subject teachers with a graduate and teaching degree (TGT or DEd/BElEd with BA/ BSc)

 IV.
 Graduates employed as teachers in the public or private teaching sphere in both formal and informal sectors.

 NOTE: The core criteria for enrolment would be to necessarily have completed one's graduation and having access to learners to be able to implement teaching strategies using ICT.

-Courses Available as Online Certificate Courses: Courses Commence: 18 November 2020 / Enrolment Open / Fees Rs.1800
+Courses Available as Online Certificate Courses November 2020: Courses Commence: 18 November 2020 / Enrolment Open / Fees Rs.1800

 RTICT or Reflective Teaching with Information Communication Technology is an initiative to develop a community of practitioners to connect with each other through pedagogic and policy discussions rooted in their professional experience.
 The programme is designed such that practitioners are given a chance to be reflective and to include the latest tools and technology in their teaching.